Acquiring the Virtues of the Satpurush – Reflections from Mahesana

 Key Lessons

-From both Maharaj’s teaching and the swamis’ reflections, three messages stand out:
+From both Maharaj’s teaching and the Swamis’ reflections, three messages stand out:

 - Detachment from the world: The Satpurush does not run after temporary pleasures.